di-sukharev/opencommit/src/commands/README.md

 1. Load commitlint configuration within tree.
 2. Generate a commit with commitlint prompt:
-   - Will not run if hash is the same.
+   - Will not run if the hash is the same.
    - Infer a prompt for each commitlint rule.
    - Ask OpenAI to generate consistency with embedded commitlint rules.
    - Store configuration close to commitlint configuration.